MetaMask/metamask-improvement-proposals/CONTRIBUTING.md

 Please ensure that your proposal is clear, concise, and well-structured to facilitate discussion and evaluation.

 # Step 4: Add your proposal to your branch
 Save your proposal as a Markdown file (.md) in the MIPs folder of your branch.
-Name the file using the following format: MIP-XXXX.md, where XXXX is a unique identifier for your proposal.
+Name the file using the following format: mip-x.md, where x is a unique identifier for your proposal.
 This identifier will be assigned by the MIPs maintainers once your proposal has been reviewed and accepted as a draft.

 # Step 5: Commit and push your changes
 Commit your changes with a descriptive commit message and push the changes to your forked repository on GitHub.